unnatural-proofs/unnatural-proofs.github.io/_posts/2019-3-17-Mulmuleys-PRAM.md

 6. address of $\&u$; that is, get address of $u$.
 7. `return`

-If you have ever taken a computer architecture course, then the above definition should look familiar.
+If you have taken a computer architecture course, then the above definition should look familiar.
 Yes, there are some gaps in my definition; if you care, try to fill them as an exercise.
 One important thing to note is that---unlike real processors---here, we are assuming that all these instructions take unit time ("unit cost model").
-This assumption only makes out claim stronger as only going to talk about lower bounds.
+This assumption only makes our claim stronger as we are only going to talk about lower bounds.

 **Definition** (Nonuniform Algebraic RAM over $\ZZ$)**.** This is similar to a nonuniform family of circuits.
 A sequence
 \begin{equation}